The Best Hearing Aids in 2026: We Tested 70 Options to Find the Top Models

 - Apple recently added OTC-grade sound processing software to its AirPods 2.

-- While we like the idea of a consumer electronic expanding access to hearing aids, the AirPods didn’t pass our test.
+- While we like the idea of consumer electronics expanding access to hearing aids, the AirPods didn’t pass our test.
 Testers said the sound processing was blunt and not nuanced (either “too loud” or “too soft”).
 And despite trying multiple domes, testers couldn’t find a good fit and usually felt like the devices were going to fall out.
 Lastly, testers said the AirPods Pro 2 look and feel bulky and make them feel a distinct “plugged-up feeling” in their ear.

 Go Hearing